lopter/lightsd/docs/first-steps.rst

    bulbs = {b["label"]: b for b in c.get_light_state("*")["result"]}

-Check out :doc:`lightsd's protocol </protocol>` to see everything you can do.

 lightsc.py also accepts an url which lets you connect to anything running lightsd, e.g: